 - be verifiable by documentation.

-The aims and learning outcomes of a supervision session should be documented in the supervision minutes and clearly relate to the adviser’s learning needs as documented in their continuing professional development plan.
+The aims and learning outcomes of a supervision session should be documented in the supervision minutes and clearly relate to the adviser’s learning needs as documented in their professional development plan.

 Both advisers should take a few minutes at the end of each supervision session to reflect on it and record their reflections in their continuing professional development record.

 Continuing professional development toolkit has more information on maintaining a compliant CPD plan and record.